Puppies Bite!

 START HERE:

-Puppies are little energy bombs, and when the zoomies strike—often in the morning or evening, especially after a meal—things can get wild!
+Puppies are little energy bombs, and when the zoomies strike… often in the morning or evening perhaps after a meal things can get wild!
 This playful chaos, sometimes called their "witching hour," is completely normal.
-During these high-energy moments, it's a good idea to keep young kids out of the mix and have a game plan.
-If you want to engage, be ready:
+During these high-energy moments, it's a good idea to keep young kids out of the mix and follow this game plan—

 If your puppy is particularly persistent while biting your pant legs, leash, or skin, try these adjustments:

-For pant leg biters: Switch to leggings or shorts instead of long pants.
+For pant leg biters: Use long fleece tug when walking or switch to leggings or shorts instead of long pants.

 For leash biters: Use a chain leash or attach a toy to the leash handle to redirect their attention to the toy.

 MYTH: Dogs don’t chew up your shoes out of spite (and that guilty look?
-It’s not guilt—it’s often a fear or appeasement response to human reactions like corrections or emotional outbursts).
-They’re not plotting revenge; they’re just being, well… dogs!
+It’s not guilt.
+It’s often a fear or appeasement response to human reactions like your stern face, corrections or emotional outbursts).
+They’re not plotting revenge; they’re just being, dogs.
 If your pup gets into trouble, take a step back.
 Have you left tempting items within reach?
 Is your space truly puppy-proofed?

-Chewing, nipping, and biting usually come down to teething, boredom, or stress—not a secret puppy vendetta.
-Set them up for success with appropriate outlets, and you’ll save both your belongings and your sanity!
+Chewing, nipping, and biting usually come down to teething, boredom, or stress, not a secret puppy vendetta.
+This is good news, you can set them up for success with appropriate outlets, and you’ll save both your belongings and your sanity!

 CHEWING